EGPostema/DrawerDissect/README.md

 ### 3. Prepare Your Images

-1. Place all images in the `fullsize` folder
+- Place all images in the `fullsize` folder
-2. Requirements:
-   - Use .jpg format (code can be modified for other formats)
+- Use .jpg format (code could be modified to accept other formats)
-   - Use a consistent naming convention
 - Avoid dashes in filenames (use underscores instead)
+- - Use a consistent naming convention!

 **Example Naming Convention:**
 At FMNH, we use: `[row]_[cabinet]_[position]` (e.g., "63_5_8" for row 63, cabinet 5, position 8)

 The script organizes outputs based on your image names:
 - For a drawer image named `DRAWERID.jpg`:
-  - Tray images: `DRAWERID_tray_01.jpg`
+  - Tray images: `DRAWERID_tray_01.jpg`...
-    - Specimens: `DRAWERID_tray_01_001.jpg`
+    - Specimens: `DRAWERID_tray_01_001.jpg`...

 ### 4. Run the Processing Script

-⚠️ **Before running the script, make sure that you have:**
+⚠️ **Before running the script, make sure that you have:** ⚠️
 - Cloned the repository
 - Created a virtual environment with the required packages
 - Navigated to the `DrawerDissect` directory